marcingolenia/mcode/src/pages/blog/2020-05-23-technology_radar.md

 ### Technologies and shapes
 Use the shapes you like on the radar but also make use of them.
 ThoughtWorks marks new things with up-triangles to mark new things on the radar.
 I would also use down-triangles to mark something that I thought will be valuable for the company (**Asses**) but after some experimentation, it turned out that it won't play well with our skillset/attitude/values whatever so I will put it to **Hold** to keep an eye on it and look for some more feedback within or outside the company.
 Remember!
 It is still not **Reject**, reject don't exist.

+#### Descriptions
+Descriptions are missing in the drawings but you should add them.
+This might be a brief simple description of the technology/tool/technique with some links (even link to POC repository) and explanations on why particular dot is in particular ring.
+It's nothing big I think that ThoughtWorks did a good job with descriptions you can take an example from them.

 ## 4. Radar in the light of Lean
 Technology radar can be proved to be a great tool for most of the IT companies.
 Let's take some lean rules and practices which were proved to be valuable by Toyota and successfully described in a software development context in *Implementing Lean Software Development From Concept to Cash* [8] and which I find to work well with the radar.